What is a field sales app? A guide for consumer brands

 Why do field sales app rollouts fail?

-Most failures trace to three causes: poor UX that reps avoid, feature overload that makes the app slower than paper, and no feedback loop from HQ back to reps.
-If reps log data and never see it used to help them — fewer missed beats, better route sequencing, faster claim approvals — adoption stalls within the first quarter.
+Most failures trace to poor UX that reps avoid, feature overload that makes the app slower than paper, and no feedback loop from HQ back to reps.